 A man whose last name is McCoy wants a definitive answer about the origin of the expression “the real McCoy.”
 He’s been told it comes from the name of turn-of-the-century boxing champ Kid McCoy.
 Is that really the case?
-(Here’s the Dictionary of Scots Language that we mention in the call.)
+Grant and Martha reference the Dictionary of Scots Language for answers.

 Quiz Guy Greg Pliska presents a quiz about “False Plurals,” based on the old riddle: What plural word becomes singular when you put the letter “s” at the end of it?
 (Hint: Think of a brand of tennis racket, as well as the former name of a musical artist before he changed it back again.)

 A Brazilian has been researching why actors use the unlikely expression “break a leg” to wish each other well before going on stage.
-He suspects it’s a borrowing of a German phrase that means, “May you break your neck and your leg,” but he’s not sure.
+He suspects it’s a borrowing of a German phrase that means, “May you break your neck and your leg.”

-This week’s “Slang This!” contestant tries to decipher the slang phrases “dance at two weddings” and “put the big pot in the little pot.”
-She also shares her own favorite slang terms for “crumb crusher,” “rug rat” and “ankle biter.”
-By the way, you can read Grant’s essay about slang terms for small children, “Sprogs in a Poop Factory,” here.
+This week’s “Slang This!” contestant tries to decipher the slang phrases dance at two weddings and put the big pot in the little pot.
+She also shares her own favorite slang terms for crumb crusher, rug rat and ankle biter.
+By the way, you can read Grant’s essay about slang terms for small children, “Sprogs in a Poop Factory.”
 His column about language appears every two weeks in The Malaysia Star newspaper.